riteshgupta92/youtube-subscriber/readme.md

  npm install
 ````

-3. Create a .env file and add monogodb uri
+3. Create a .env file and add monogodb url

 4. Create a database: